ajschumacher/ajschumacher.github.io/20141215-please_stop_saying_big_data/index.md

 Let's start with the size of the data.
 The data in the last example wasn't big, by the way, and that was a large urban school district.
 Arlington has something like 20,000 students.
 So the only “big” here has to be some other kind of complexity.

 You may have heard that 80% of a data scientist's time is spent munging data, leaving only 20% for analysis.
-It's really funny that in a data-obsessed profession this entirely made-up statistic gets quoted so much.
+It's interesting that in a data-obsessed profession this entirely made-up statistic gets quoted so much.
 But it feels true!

 How is this example like the last example?
 We were handed data and worked entirely separately from the real host data systems.
 So all the work we did to make the data usable, who benefits from that?
 Nobody.
 They can't just take that and plug it in to whatever system it came from.